 The high school diploma will be awarded to students who (1) earn the specified 22 units of credit, (2) Satisfy the ACT & Citizenship Test Requirements and (3) have satisfactory records of attendance and conduct.
+Beginning with the Class of 2028, all students will be required to complete a computer science credit as one of their 22 credits required to graduate.

 Math 4 credits including Algebra I and II, Geometry or its equivalent, and a fourth higher level course

-Science 3 credits including Biology, Chemistry, or Physics, and a third lab course
+Science 3 credits including Biology, Chemistry, or Physics, and a third lab

+course

 English 4 credits

 Social Studies 3 credits

-Physical Education and Wellness 1.5 credits
+Physical Education & Wellness 1.5 credits

 Personal Finance 0.5 credits

 Foreign Language 2 credits

 Fine Arts 1 credit

 Focus Area 3 credits

 Total Credits 22 credits